A large, circular stone and brick campus seal featuring the

 What is Title IX?

-If you have experienced sex-based misconduct, we encourage you to make a report so you can begin to receive help and support from the university.
+If you’ve experienced sex-based misconduct, we encourage you to report it so you can access support from the university.

-You can report misconduct to the university by filing online or by calling a member of the Title IX team.
-We know reporting can be difficult, but our team members are trained to help you understand all your options.
+You can report online or contact a Title IX team member.
+Reporting can be difficult, but our team will help you understand your options.
+You should know:

-• Reporting does not require students to respond to outreach or participate in any university meetings or proceedings.
+• Reporting does not require you to respond to outreach or participate in university proceedings.

 How to Get Help